tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 * Dual-certificate model: A deployment model in which two separate certificates, one using a traditional algorithm and one using a PQC algorithm, issued for the same identity, presented and validated together during authentication.
-Some protocols may requeire these certificates to include the RelatedCertificate extension {{?RELATED-CERTS=RFC9763}} to ensure that both refer to the same identity and binding.
+Some protocols may require these certificates to include the RelatedCertificate extension {{?RELATED-CERTS=RFC9763}} to ensure that both refer to the same identity and binding.

 Another approach is to use a PQC-only certificate which contains only a post-quantum public key and produces signatures using a PQC algorithm.
 Examples include {{!ML-DSA=I-D.ietf-lamps-dilithium-certificates}}